I hold plant medicine in very high regard ...

 Next may come what feels most to me like the “work” of the medicine.
 Memories may come up for processing and, potentially, for healing.
 Surreal visions may appear as in a dream state.
 There may be an enhanced awareness of — and appreciation for — the beloveds in my life and our connection.

 In one of my most powerful and ecstatic experiences, “I” hovered above as a pride of lions tore apart and thoroughly enjoyed feasting on “my” body.
 In another experience, I removed my eyeshade for a moment to behold my friend who was ‘shroom sitting me as a splendid and benevolent priestess.
-Another time, I texted my partner to come join me in my bed RIGHT NOW for the most raw and instinctually primitive sex I’ve had in my 50-odd years of lovemaking.
+Another time, I texted my partner to come join me in my bed RIGHT NOW for the most raw and instinctually primitive sex I’ve had in my 50-plus years of lovemaking.

 I am grateful for these insights and experiences.
 I consider them gifts of the medicine that are specific for the Essence living this life through my body and psyche — a beautiful mystery that is available in partnership with a sacred plant.

 The final hours of a journey tend to be — for me and others I’ve guided — sweet and nurturing and even blissful.
-Typically there is a sense of happy exhaustion, gratitude, and awe.
+Typically there is a sense of happy and peaceful exhaustion, gratitude, and awe.
 It’s a good time — if there is energy available for it — to talk about what happened or to write in a journal or to make art.
 Or maybe just to savor a bowl of blueberries while sitting outside watching the sunset.

 I like to take the following day or two off, as I recognize this time as valuable for recalling, pondering, and assimilating what has transpired.
 If possible, I like to share my experience with a friend, as describing it helps me to better recall, ponder, and assimilate.
 Among the many new awarenesses and insights and connectivity I typically have gained, a takeaway I often experience is a renewed and upgraded sense of wellbeing and of trust in the goodness of Life and of myself.